 Maybe the most disturbing thing regarding some LEDs is that the light they produce can be too colorful for some people.
 But today many brands manufacture optimized LED grow lights that emit light similar to natural light.

 You Can Use Grow Lights to Supplement Sunlight (Supplemental Lighting)

-In case your indoor herbs receive a few hours of sunlight a day, you might not need powerful grow lights, such as the first three grow lights on our list.
+In case your indoor herbs receive a few hours of natural sunlight a day, you might not need powerful grow lights, such as the first three grow lights on our list.

 Instead, you can use grow lights that emit moderate to low light intensity to supplement sunlight.

 For example, if your full-sun and partial-sun herbs are receiving 2-4 hours of sunlight only, you can give them 12-16 more hours of low-intensity artificial light.